pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

         When the ``BlockCipher`` was constructed in a mode turns it into a stream cipher (e.g.
         :class:`cryptography.hazmat.primitives.block.modes.CTR`), this will
-        return bytes immediately, however in other modes it will return blocks in chunks, whose size is determined by the cipher's block size.
+        return bytes immediately, however in other modes it will return chunks, whose size is determined by the cipher's block size.

     .. method:: finalize()